 Chirus, also called Tibetan antelope, live in elevations up to 18,000 feet above sea level.
 These animals migrate to lower elevations during the winter while staying in higher elevations during the summer.
 Some animals, which scientists believe are the healthiest and youngest, migrate while others remain in the winter feeding grounds all year long.
 These animals have a wooly coat, which helps to keep them warmer.

 Chirus dig depressions in the ground when they are resting.
-This behavior still baffles scientists slightly, but most believe that the depressions up to 45-inches in diameter and 12-inches deep helping conceal them from oestrid flies.
+This behavior still baffles scientists slightly, but most believe that the depressions up to 45-inches in diameter and 12-inches deep help conceal them from oestrid flies.

 #3 Amazing Mountain Animal: Tibetan Gazelle